What Is ChondroFiller and How Does It Work?

 Frequently Asked Questions

-- No. It is given as a single injection, but benefits vary and cannot be guaranteed; it is not a cure for arthritis.
+- No. It is administered as a single injection, but individual responses vary and outcomes cannot be guaranteed.
+It is not a cure for arthritis, and realistic expectations are central to any informed decision about treatment.

 Where to go from here